 - Separate the stringy, interior flesh of the squash from the seeds.

-- Add the seeds to a small bowl and toss with the spices using a spoon or your hands.
+- Add seeds to a small bowl and toss with spices using a spoon or your hands.

-- Spread the seeds on a baking sheet in an even layer.
+- Evenly spread the seeds on a baking sheet.

-- Roast the seeds for 12-15 minutes, using a spatula to flip them once halfway through.
+- Roast for 12-15 minutes, using a spatula to flip them once halfway through.

-- When they are camel brown and toasted in color, remove them from the oven and let them cool.
+- When they are toasted in color, remove them from the oven and let cool.